CSNN Distance Education – Artificial Intelligence and Academic Integrity

 AI tools write on behalf of whoever is using them.
 That is what they are built to do.
 It is also what makes them incompatible with our assessments.
 If an AI produced the answer, we have not evaluated the student; we have evaluated the software.
 And we do not credential software.

-This policy sets a zero-tolerance standard for AI use in graded work.
 Our approach follows the academic misconduct frameworks used by major Canadian universities.
 The University of Toronto, McGill, Queen’s University, and the University of British Columbia all treat unauthorized AI use as a serious form of academic dishonesty.
 So do we.

 2. Why This Policy Exists